jtohfafarosh/Drupal-Adobe-DPS/README.txt

 CONFIGURATION
 -------------
- * Configure user permissions in Administration » Content Authoring » DPS Bridge
+ * Configure user permissions in Administration Â» Content Authoring Â» DPS Bridge
    Configuration:
    - Configure the Adobe API Key and API Secret
    - Configure any of the 3 publishing platforms (Amazon, Android, Apple)
- * Configure user permissions in Administration » People » Permissions:
+ * Configure user permissions in Administration Â» People Â» Permissions:
  * A screencast "DPSBridge: Getting Started" i available here, which describes how to install, configure and use this module with Adobe DPS. http://youtu.be/PufG2DosTkU